YunoHost-Apps/mastodon_ynh/README.md

 ## Configuration

+### Install

+#### Important points to read before installing

+1. **Mastodon** require a dedicated **root domain**, eg. mastodon.domain.tld
+1. The user choosen during the installation is automatically created in Mastodon with admin rights
+1. At the end of the installation a mail is sent to the user with the automatically generated password
+1. It seems important to close the inscriptions for your Mastodon, so that it remains a private body.
+We invite you to block remote malicious instances from the administration interface.
+You can also add text on your home page.

 #### Adding "swapfile" If you have less than 2Go of RAM
 ```
 sudo dd if=/dev/zero of=/swapfile bs=1024 count=1024000